 What is third-degree murder?

 Initially, Chauvin faced an additional charge of third-degree murder, but Cahill dismissed that charge and denied a request from the prosecution to reinstate it.
-The Minnesota Court of Appeals ruled Friday that the judge was wrong to refuse reinstating the third-degree murder charge and sent the case back to Cahill for consideration.
-After the Minnesota Supreme Court declined to consider an appeal from the defense, Cahill reinstated the charge Thursday.
-It also carries a presumptive sentence in this case of 10 3⁄4 years to 15 years, according to state sentencing guidelines.
+The Minnesota Court of Appeals ruled March 5 that the judge was wrong to refuse reinstating the third-degree murder charge and sent the case back to Cahill for consideration.
+After the Minnesota Supreme Court declined to consider an appeal from the defense, Cahill reinstated the charge March 11.
+It also carries a presumptive sentence in this case of 12 1⁄2 years, according to state sentencing guidelines.

 Historically, third-degree murder has been used to prosecute drug dealers who sold deadly products but weren't planning to kill specific individuals.
 But in 2019, former Minneapolis police officer Mohamed Noor was convicted of third-degree murder in the death of Justine Ruszczyk Damond after she called 911 to report a possible sexual assault in progress in the alley near her house.
 Noor fatally shot Damond from the passenger seat of a squad car, firing across his partner, who had been driving.
 The state Court of Appeals narrowly upheld his conviction, and the state Supreme Court will hear the case in June.
 Noor is currently serving a 10½-year sentence.
 He is the only police officer ever to be convicted of murder for an on-duty incident in Minnesota.